 Sew the Seam on the Right Side of the Fabric

-- Unlike a regular seam, to begin sewing a flat felled seam, you place the wrong sides of the fabric together, sewing the seam on the right side of the fabric with the wrong sides of the fabric together.
-Every step of your sewing while sewing a flat felled seam will be seen from the outside of the garment or item you are sewing.
+To begin sewing a flat felled seam, place the wrong sides of the fabric together.
+Then, sew the seam on the right side of the fabric.
+This is unlike a standard seam, which is sewn on the wrong side of the fabric.
+Every step for a flat felled seam will be seen from the right side.

 Trim the Back Seam Allowance

 Press the entire seam allowance to the back side.
-Press it open and then to the back if you need to in order to get a smoothly ironed seam facing the back of the garment.
+Press it open and then to the back if necessary to get a smoothly ironed seam that faces the back of the item.

-- Press the larger seam allowance in half turning under the raw edge so that it just about meets the originally sewn seam.
+Press the larger seam allowance in half, turning under the raw edge so it just about meets the originally sewn seam.
 This will cause the wider seam allowance to enclose the trimmed seam allowance.

-- Press the turned-under seam allowance flat as the finished seam will be sewn.
-Use a press cloth if you need to prevent a sheen on your fabric but thoroughly iron the seam allowance so that the fold is well pressed before you begin to sew it in place.
+Next, press the turned-under seam allowance flat.
+Use a press cloth if necessary to protect your fabric.
+But make sure you thoroughly iron the seam allowance, so the fold is well pressed before you sew it in place.

-When you sew the final step, you will want the stitching to be an even distance from the original seam line of stitching and not go off of the folded edge.
-This final stitching will enclose the seam allowances so fraying is not possible and the finished seam is very strong and durable.
+When you sew the final step, you will want the stitching to be parallel to the original seam line and not to go off the folded edge.
+This final stitching will enclose the seam allowances, so fraying is not possible and the finished seam is strong.